tucosc484/about-me-ajordan18/README.md

 ## What is your ideal career progression, if there were no limitations?

 I am not completely certain about my career progression.
-Although I would like to end up working for companies that have either a heavy involvement with developing robotics, \artificial intelligence.
-I would also like to work with developing software along the line.
-Companies such as Boston Dynamics and DARPA have created some very interesting things that inspire me to work within the STEM field.
+However, I would like to end up working for companies that have a heavy involvement with either developing robotics or artificial intelligence.
+I would also like to work with a company to help develop software for military or medical use along the line.
+Companies such as Boston Dynamics and DARPA have created some very interesting projects that inspire me to work with these types of companies.

 ## What programming experience do you have?
 Do you have any web experience?